 (Ok it won’t really get you laid, but then again neither will web development – usually.
 So I’ll assume you’re in this for business reasons.
 Moving on.)

-It definitely will improve your skills, by guiding you toward better coding habits while you work and pratice (this is vital: see Keep Your Swords Sharp).
+It definitely will improve your skills, by guiding you toward better coding habits while you work and practice (this is vital: see Keep Your Swords Sharp).

 Oh and it can make your code cleaner, which will make you look cooler to other developers.
 So if you’ve got your sights set on that QA engineer with the thick glasses, this may mean there’s hope for you yet.